seanp01/investulate/README.md

 ### Blah
 - Reads like a book
-- Simple plain text when possible, simplest HTML, Readable
+- Simple plain text when possible, simplest HTML, Readable Fonts
 - FAST